nathancarter/weblurch/doc/plan.md

  * Create a way to give a document a title, author, language, and version, like we did before.
 But perhaps we can drop language?
 Version?
- * Create a way to find a document in the user's web storage based on its URN.
+ * Create a way to find a document in the user's web storage or anywhere online (Firebase, web, Dropbox public folder, etc.) based on its URN.
+ * Cache such files in local/Dropbox storage, so that Lurch is usable offline.

 ### Math